vskarleas/XAO-ROB3-S6/README.md

 **Disclaimer:**

-While the materials in this repository are intended for educational purposes, it is important to note that:
+While the materials in this repository are intended for educational purposes, it is important to note that :

 * The information provided is for reference only and may not be complete or entirely accurate.
 * Students are responsible for verifying the information presented with other sources and course materials.